themysticsavages/cloudbot-discord/readme.md

 You need NodeJS and the npm module 'discordjs'.

-If you want to use the bot in Discord, link it to a server of yours [here](https://discord.com/api/oauth2/authorize?client_id=835841382882738216&scope=bot&permissions=68608).
+If you want to use the bot in Discord, link it to a server of yours above.
 I have a virtual server now which runs the bot, so that's great.
 It has 16 GB of storage and a 4th gen Core i5 single core processor, which is good.
 Although it may not be online everyday, it is mostly online.

 If you want to run a modified version of the bot, read [setup.md](https://github.com/themysticsavages/cloudbot-discord/blob/main/setup.md).